JackMatthewRimmer/rust-rag-toolchain/README.md

 - [`retrievers`](rag-toolchain/src/retrievers/): This module contains implementations for retrieving data from various sources.

 - [`stores`](rag-toolchain/src/stores/): This module provides functionalities for storing and managing data.

-For examples of how to use these modules, refer to the [`examples`](rag-toolchain/examples/) directory.

 ### Code Examples